Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Its-fridah/README.md

 6. Configure a Database (MySQL):
-   Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html
+   Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html Since the project requires Python, I will downloading and installing Windows 11 from Microsoft as it provides a stable environment.

+Next, for the code editor, Visual Studio Code is a great free and open source option.
+It works well with Python and has nice Git integration.
+Let's grab it from their site.

+For version control, we'll set up Git to manage your code versions locally.
+Then create a GitHub account to host my repositories remotely.
+Once Git is ready, initialize a new repository for my project and make an initial commit.

+Now for the core language - let's download Python from python.org.
+Be sure to check the box to add it to my system PATH during installation.

+We should also install pip to manage additional packages.

+For the database, MySQL is a solid option.
+Let's download and install it from the provided URL.

+Optionally, virtualization tools like Docker could help isolate dependencies and ensure consistent environments across machines.

+Finally, explore VS Code extensions to enhance my workflow with linting, formatting, debugging tools and more.
 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.